Direct Loan Program

-Students must be enrolled in an eligible program leading to a certificate or degree and be registered for at least six eligible credit hours (100 course level or above) to borrow a Federal Direct Loan for any semester of attendance.
+Students must be enrolled in an eligible program leading to a certificate or degree and be enrolled for at least six eligible credit hours to borrow a Federal Direct Loan for any semester of attendance.
 Students that are in default on students loans are not eligible for student loans or any financial aid in the future.

 Loans will be certified for the amount requested or for the amount you are eligible, if less than the requested amount.
-If you are enrolled in less than 12 credit hours, your cost of attendance is adjusted to reflect your actual credit hours enrolled and your loan award will be recalculated.
+If you are enrolled in less than 12 credit hours and/or have a period of enrollment shorter than the full semester, your cost of attendance is adjusted to reflect your actual credit hours enrolled / period of enrollment and your loan award will be recalculated.
 Any change in enrollment status after your loan is certified by ICC may require additional recalculation and revision of your original loan amount.
-If you submit a loan application prior to the tuition due date, you will be held in your classes.
 If you decide not to attend ICC, you must officially withdraw from your classes prior to the refund date of each class or you will be responsible for payment of your tuition.
 Please refer to your class schedule for the refund dates of your classes.

 Loan disbursements are completed in two payments during the loan period.
-If the student has requested a two semester loan (i.e. fall and spring loan), the student will receive one disbursement in each of the semesters.
+If the student has requested a two semester loan (i.e. fall and spring loan), the student will receive one disbursement in each of the semesters after the census date.
 If the student has requested a one semester loan (i.e. fall only loan), the student will receive two disbursements in the semester.
-The second half of the disbursement is processed the week after midterm break.
+The second disbursement is processed after the midterm.

 Per Federal Regulations, disbursements for first time loan borrowers are not processed until 30 days after the start of the semester (approximately the 5th week of the academic semester)

 Situations that may Delay or Cancel Your Loan

 - Enrollment in late start (12-Week and 2nd 8-Week) courses may delay your loan until after these classes start

 - Change in your enrollment status may require a recalculation of your loan eligibility